limengdu/esphome-docs/components/seeed_mr60fda2.rst

 Component/Hub
 -------------

-The ``seeed_mr60fda2`` platform allows you to use Seeed Studio MR60FDA2 60GHz mmWave Fall Detection Sensor Kit with XIAO ESP32C6 (`Product Page <https://www.seeedstudio.com/MR60FDA2-60GHz-mmWave-Sensor-Fall-Detection-Module-p-5946.html>`__) with ESPHome.
+The ``seeed_mr60fda2`` platform allows you to use Seeed Studio's MR60FDA2 60GHz mmWave Fall Detection Sensor Kit with XIAO ESP32C6 (`Product Page <https://www.seeedstudio.com/MR60FDA2-60GHz-mmWave-Sensor-Fall-Detection-Module-p-5946.html>`__) with ESPHome.

 The :ref:`UART <uart>` is required to be set up in your configuration for this sensor to work, ``parity`` and ``stop_bits`` **must be** respectively ``NONE`` and ``1``.
-You can use the ESP32 software or hardware serial to use this MR60FDA2, its default baud rate is 115200.
+You can use the ESP32 software or hardware (recommended) serial to use the MR60FDA2; its default baud rate is 115200.

 .. figure:: images/seeed_mr60fda2.jpg
     :align: center